joone/joone.github.io/content/post/rust-animation.md

 I managed to run some CSS 3D animation demos in the WebKit Clutter port.

 Unfortunately, the Clutter project lost its way.
-Now, the project is almost deprecated although it is still used in GNOME Shell.
+Now, the project is almost deprecated even though it is still used in GNOME Shell.
 Anyway, I had a dream of maintaining a project like Clutter, so personally worked on a C++ implementation of scene graph engine using OpenGL so I also have a Rust implementation.
 One day, I just tried to search similar projects in Rust package site(crates.io) and found out somebody took good project name, but the owner didn't start the project.